 SUBSTANTIAL REDEMPTIONS MAY ADVERSELY IMPACT THE FUND'S ABILITY TO REPAY ITS OBLIGATIONS UNDER THE NOTES.
 A substantial portion of the Notes mature on a quarterly basis, and the Fund anticipates that a substantial portion of Note holders will reinvest their Notes upon maturity rather than requesting redemption.
 Several factors make substantial redemptions of the Notes upon maturity (in lieu of renewal upon maturity) a risk factor for investors.
 Substantial redemptions can be triggered by a number of events, including, for example, significant changes in personnel or management of the Fund, legal or regulatory issues that investors perceive to have a bearing on the Fund or RSF, general economic conditions, and other factors.
 Actions taken by the Fund to meet substantial redemption requests may result in increased Fund expenses, an increased cost of borrowing to meet the Fund's liquidity needs, and increased transaction costs.
 The Fund may also be forced to sell its more liquid assets, which could cause an imbalance in the Fund's portfolio and adversely affect the remaining Note holders.
-Additional information regarding liquidity and redemptions is available, respectively, under "The Fund Has Limited Liquidity" on page 6, and in Note 5 to the Fund's audited financial statements.
+Additional information regarding liquidity and redemptions is available, respectively, under "The Fund Has Limited Liquidity" on page 9, and in Note 5 to the Fund's audited financial statements.

 INVESTOR CONCENTRATION MAY ADVERSELY IMPACT THE FUND'S ABILITY TO REPAY ITS OBLIGATIONS UNDER THE NOTES.
 The Fund has no formal requirements for limiting the amount a single investor may invest in the Notes.
-As of December 31, 2023, the Fund had a single investor that comprised approximately 6.69% of the Fund's \$119,615,505 in total outstanding Notes payable.
-If any investor holding a substantial portion of the Notes were not to reinvest at maturity, or if they were permitted by the Fund to redeem their Notes prior to maturity, it may negatively affect the Fund's liquidity and its financial condition.
+As of December 31, 2024, the Fund had a single Note holder that held approximately 5.9% of the Fund's \$135,423,406 in total outstanding Notes payable.
+If any Note holder that holds a substantial portion of the Notes were not to reinvest at maturity, or if they were permitted by the Fund to request that the Fund redeem their Notes prior to maturity, it may negatively affect the Fund's liquidity and its financial condition.

 THERE IS NO ASSURANCE THAT THE FUND WILL SELL NOTES.
-The Notes are offered and sold on a reasonable best efforts basis by the Fund.
-There is no assurance that the Fund will sell any or all of the Notes offered.
+The Notes are offered and sold on a best efforts basis by the Fund and PTCP.
+There is no assurance that the Fund or PTCP will sell any or all of the Notes offered.
+Moreover, there is no minimum sales requirement.
+Thus, a low sales volume may not prompt cancellation of the offering or cause us to refund Note purchases to existing investors.

 NOTE HOLDERS HAVE NO CONTROL OVER THE FUND'S MANAGEMENT OR OPERATIONS.
-All decisions with respect to the management of the Fund will be made exclusively by the Board or by officers to whom the Board delegates authority.
-Investors have no right to participate in the management of the Fund or to vote on any matters affecting the Fund, including the election of Directors.
+All decisions with respect to the management of the Fund will be made exclusively by the Board of Directors of the Fund (the "Board") or by officers to whom the Board delegates authority.
+Note holders have no right to participate in the management of the Fund or to vote on any matters affecting the Fund, including the election of directors.

 EARNINGS FROM THE NOTES ARE TAXABLE TO YOU.
-The Fund is a tax-exempt organization under Internal Revenue Code Section 501(c)(3).
+The Fund is a tax-exempt organization under Internal Revenue Code ("IRC") Section 501(c)(3).
 However, the earnings from your investment in the Fund are not tax-exempt.
 Any interest earned on the Notes will be taxable income to you in the year that it accrues, regardless of whether interest is paid to you or retained and reinvested by the Fund.